top of page

 The Future of Timbuktu

-THE ECOTOPIA 2121 PROJECT PREDICTS THE FUTURE OF 100 SUPER ECOFRIENDLY CITIES ACROSS THE GLOBE.
+THIS PROJECT PREDICTS FOR AND PLANS THE FUTURE OF 100 SUPER ECOFRIENDLY CITIES ACROSS THE GLOBE.
 THIS WEEK, WE FOCUS ON THE AFRICAN CITY OF TIMBUKTU.

 Timbuktu's Golden Age of Learning